-Most dating apps work perfectly fine for communication – no need to take things offline to WhatsApp, Text or SnapChat especially before meeting.
+Most dating apps work perfectly fine for communication – no need to take things offline to WhatsApp, Text or Snapchat especially before meeting.
 People can research phone numbers and find additional info about you so there is that to consider.
-As a guy, I recommend providing a phone number in advance of the date (after it is secured) to reduce chances of unmatching, app glitches etc. On the same note, asking for a phone number before meeting can be see as too eager and unnecessary as referenced above.
+As a guy, I recommend providing a phone number in advance of the date (after it is secured) to reduce chances of unmatching, app glitches etc. On the same note, asking for a phone number before meeting can be seen as too eager and unnecessary as referenced above.

 I recommend asking for numbers at the time or after a second date is secured.
 This is not always a guarantee but possesses a strong chance.
 Creating new contacts, syncing profiles to contacts and confusing folks based only on their first names can be tedious.

 Second dates should always be requested at the commencement of the first date.
 Any delay can suggest uncertainty and no one wants that.
 Ambiguity kills relationships.
 If you don’t make your intentions clear assume others will.
 Having specific plans for a second idea is helpful (especially if you discussed hypothetical dates during the first date) but leaving it open and mentioning planning something specific next day (in most cases) is fine if you are at a lost.

 Video chats and dates can be tough – dark lighting, weird angles, unflattering backgrounds, what to discuss and talk about during quarantine.
 I wrote about my thoughts about dating during Covid-19 below.
 I do think people should wait given heightened sense of boredom, looking for entertainment and loneliness but if you must use dating apps, read this.